 It was widely reported that Douglas attributed his cancer to performing oral sex, but his agent clarified his statements by saying that Douglas didn’t say his cancer was specifically caused by cunnilingus, according to the Associated Press.

-Some researchers have estimated that HPV-positive throat cancer cases are expected to surpass cervical cancer cases in as little as seven years.
+that HPV-positive throat cancer cases are expected to surpass cervical cancer cases in as little as seven years.

 As with most cases of cancer, there are typically many compounding factors that can lead to the development of cancerous cells, and so far there’s no proof that long-term partners of patients with HPV are at any higher risk.
 In Douglas’ case, years of cigarette smoking and drinking surely didn’t help.